-My Dead piggy
+My Dead Piggy

 There was an empty dirt lot next to my building, and I decided to bury him there, as deep as I could, so he would be close.
-Even at that age I had the idea of visiting a loved one’s grave, even though my mother never mentioned it, and I had never been to one before.
+Even at that age, I had the idea of visiting a loved one’s grave, even though my mother never mentioned it, and I had never been to one before.
 It just felt right.

-That day, I learned the true meaning of trauma, and never forgot it.
-I will admit, I saw them laugh again, with a handful of firecrackers, and my first thought was to make them pay, someway, somehow, even now!
-I took a single step towards their smirking faces, and the lead thug lit a single firecracker, and tossed it at me.
-It immediately went off,way too close, and my ears hurt.
-I went with my next instinct, and turned tail and started running.
-Another one exploded and I felt it next to my calves.
-I threw open the door(sadly no lock on the downstairs door) and heard them laughing right behind me.
+That day, I learned the true meaning of trauma and hatred, and never forgot it.
+I will admit, I saw them laugh again, with a handful of firecrackers, and my first thought was to make them pay, somehow, someway, even now.
+I took a single step toward their smirking faces, intent of harm clearly on my face, and the lead thug lit a single firecracker and tossed it straight at me.
+It immediately went off, loud, dangerous, and way too close, and my ears hurt.
+I went with my next instinct, on survival mode only, and turned tail and started running for my young life.
+Another one exploded and I felt it against the back of my shirt.
+I threw open the door to my building (sadly no lock on the downstairs door) and heard them laughing right behind me.

-I ran like lightning, being chased by thunder.
-They kept throwing, but my fear kept my pace, they never got closer, but before I got to the top, one exploded right next to my head, and how they laughed then, but after that last explosion, I could hear it no longer, and i’m grateful for that.
-All I heard was ringing, and muffled sounds, little else.
+I ran like an Olympian up the hallway stairs, being chased by the sound of thunder itself.
+They kept throwing, but my fear kept my pace, they never got closer, but right before I got to the top, one exploded right next to my head, pain exploding in my ear, and how they laughed then, but after that last explosion and pain, I could barely hear it, everything seemed muffled, and I’m grateful for that.
+All I heard was ringing, and muted sounds, little else.

 Did you enjoy my story?
 Please let me know what you think by leaving a review!
 Thanks, professorjpjWrite a Review